 Other common requirements for in-law apartments include:

-- Full-time residence on the property where the suite will be built.
+• Full-time residence on the property where the suite will be built.

-- An outside entrance into the dwelling, separate from the main house entrance.
+• An outside entrance into the dwelling, separate from the main house entrance.

-- Separate water and sewer connections, though most municipalities allow three total plumbing connections with one sewer permit.
+• Separate water and sewer connections, though most municipalities allow three total plumbing connections with one sewer permit.

-- Access to off-street parking, such as a garage or driveway.
+• Access to off-street parking, such as a garage or driveway.

 2. Find the Right Spot for Your In-Law Apartment

 As with real estate, in-law suites are all about three things: location, location and location.
 Depending on what’s allowed in your city, you could convert your garage, attic, basement or even your porch into a suite.
-For home additions, the best spot to build off is an underused room on the first floor, ideally located near an existing bathroom.

-Mother-in-Law Suite Plans
+Mother-in-Law Suite Ideas

 3. Separate the Suite’s Utilities From Your Main Home